 - Fundraising and giving donations to various spiritual, cultural and social causes

 - Assisting in the operation of the Ukrainian Pavilion at Heritage Days.

 Members have traditionally looked after gathering pussy willows for Palm Sunday and honoring the women of the parish with a special cross and long stem carnations on Mother’s Day.
 Recently the Brotherhood initiated a program to acknowledge the graduates of the Ukrainian Bilingual Program at Austin O’Brien High School.
 The club’s many activities and projects provide an excellent opportunity for fellowship among the Men’s Club’s members, their spouses, and parishioners as a whole.

-Have questions or concerns.
-You can contact
+Have questions or to join, please contact

 Bro.
 Ed Hladunewich